 Answer: The letter of the law says you have to follow (a) but in fact (b) is safer.
 On one occasion I was stopped by a pair of traffic cops after I had nudged past the crosswalk.
-My explanation: for reasons of safely I was doing what they do legally in Copenhagen.
+My explanation: for reasons of safety I was doing what they do in Copenhagen.
 The cops were not impressed.
 They gave me a stern warning but no ticket.

 4) You are about to cross the Champs-Elysées and the light is still green.

 (a) Pedal faster so you won’t be caught in the middle of Champs-Elysées;

 (b) Stop at the intersection and wait until the next green light.

 Answer: The boulevard is so wide that if you begin crossing in the last seconds of green, you will be caught in the middle when the light turns red.
 With no centre island, you’ll be hung out in the crossfire.

 5) You are on a well-marked bicycle path that shares part of a boulevard promenade, such as the one that passes by Montmartre (Metro Anvers) and by the Moulin Rouge (Metro Blanche).

 (a) Being removed from car traffic, you are free to concentrate less on the road and see the sights (like X-rated theatres and seedy street venders);